aardvark-community/ScreenshotrExample/README.md

 ## How to make it work with my Aardvark.Media application

-1. Add the [Aardvark.UI.Screenshotr nuget package](https://www.nuget.org/) to your project.
-(Note: its not existing yet!)
+1. Add the [Aardvark.UI.Screenshotr nuget package](https://www.nuget.org/packages/Aardvark.UI.Screenshotr) to your project.

 2. Add these code-snippets to your program: